MIDS-scaling-up/v2/week12/hw/README.md

     mmgetstate -a

 Nodes may reflect "arbitrating" state briefly before "active".
 If one or more nodes are down, you will need to go back and see what you might have missed.
+If some node shows a DOWN state, log into the node and run the command  mmstartup.
 The main GPFS log file is `/var/adm/ras/mmfs.log.latest`; look for errors there.

 You could get more details on your cluster: